-I am a historical anthropologist and archaeologist interested in material histories of French colonialism and imperialism.
+I am a historical anthropologist and archaeologist interested in material and affective histories of French colonialism and imperialism.
 My research focuses on two areas, West Africa and post-independence Mexico, though I have also conducted research in the United States and the Caribbean, and maintain a keen interest in the Atlantic world and postcolonial France.

 My first project focused on the Siin region in Senegal, and investigated the political changes that took place in the province over the past 400 years, how those were manifested in social landscapes, and how they shaped the lifeworlds of peasant communities.
 I was interested in the long-term relationship binding rural villagers with various configurations of state power, from the Atlantic era to present times.
 This forms the topic of my first book, Reluctant Landscapes: Historical Anthropologies of Political Experience in Siin (Senegal).
 The book argues that the material worlds that have organized rural life in the Siin over time have placed certain constraints on projects of rule in the region.
 While altering in response to broader political and economic forces, Siin’s ‘reluctant landscapes’ have imparted a distinct character to local modes of action and moral imaginations, whose effects continue to echo in the contemporary present.

 My second project moves back in time to focus on Africa’s early modern history, particularly the murky period enfolding the few centuries before and after the moment of Atlantic contacts.
 The Atlantic era has often been understood as a momentous rupture, yet a full picture is made difficult by limited evidence.
 I am currently working on a study that draws on archaeological archives to revisit the question of Atlantic transitions in Senegal and assumptions that have structured writings about this period.
 Preliminarily titled A Tale of Two Villages: African Rural Communities Astride the Atlantic Divide, this book manuscript lends a comparative look at the material pasts of two settlements, one along the coast and one in the hinterland, in Siin between AD 1300 and 1700.
-Tracking change and resilience in spatial organization, trade, social life, and ritual practices, it attempts to map the different historical rhythms that have carved Siin’s countryside across the Atlantic threshold.
+Tracking change and resilience in spatial organization, trade, social life, rural ecologies, and spiritual practices, it attempts to map the different historical rhythms that have carved Siin’s countryside across the Atlantic threshold.

 Recent Research / Recent Publications